mich-wierzch/CatAdoption/README.md

 **It is advised to use docker to run the application, otherwise it would require the user to manually set up a PostgreSQL database and RabbitMQ server.**

-**You can automatically populate database with 3 users and 90 randomly generated posts with the provided TestDataLoader class.
-Before creating a docker container with "docker-compose up" uncomment the whole TestDataLoader class.
-Now while running the docker-compose up the database will be automatically filled with data so that you can test certain endpoints right away.**
+**If using Docker database will automatically populate with 3 users and 90 randomly generated posts and comments with the provided TestDataLoader class.**